What Is a CDL?

 There are a few factors that can disqualify you from getting your CDL or prohibit you from using your CDL for at least one year (first offense), if you already have it.

 - Driving a commercial motor vehicle with a BAC of .04 or over.
-If you are found to have a BAC over zero but under .04, you will be restricted from driving for 24 hours.
+If you have a BAC over zero but under .04, you can’t drive for 24 hours.

 - Driving a commercial motor vehicle OR your personal vehicle under the influence of alcohol or a controlled substance.